danieljfarrell/pvtrace/README.md

 ## Contributing

 Please use the github [issue](https://github.com/danieljfarrell/pvtrace/issues) tracker for bug fixes, suggestions, or support questions.

+If you are considering contributing to pvtrace, first fork the project.
+This will make it easier to include your contributions using pull requests.

 ### Creating a development environment

 Get started by creating a development environment.
 On MaOS or Linux this is easy using `pyenv`,